 Kadavu (pronounced Kahn-da-voo), has a population of approximately 8700 and lies only 88 kilometers south of Suva.
 Kadavu is approximately 48 kilometers in length and varies in width from 365 meters to 13 kilometers.
 Its area is 411 square kilometers, just a bit less than Taveuni.
 Kadavu has several high mountains and numerous precipitous cliffs.
 In short it is a rugged island with few roads, which makes water taxis the prime mode of transportation.

-The airport, a government station and a new hospital are located at the eastern end of the island in the village of Vunisea.
-Note that most of the resorts on Kadavu are nowhere near the airstrip-you must be met and ferried another 30- to 60 minutes by small craft to your destination.
+The airport, a government station and a health center are located at the eastern end of the island in the village of Vunisea.
+Note that most of the resorts on Kadavu are nowhere near the airstrip-you must be met and ferried another 30- to 60 minutes (or more) by small craft to your destination.

 Definitely Do Not Miss

 Diving is first class on this island and all the resorts have dive operations.
 Visit a village – overnight stays can be negotiated through some of the resorts.
 Surfing is good, as is bird watching.
-(Keep your eye out for the local parrot).
+(Keep your eye out for the local parrots which are ubiquitous).

 Despite its proximity to the population center of Viti Levu, the population of Kadavu is deeply conservative.
 Perhaps the conservatism can be traced to the difficulty of getting around the island and the resulting isolation of its communities.
 Though remote, Kadavu is well known by divers for its rich diversity of undersea life, particularly in the Astrolabe Reef.
 Likewise there is a great deal of terrestrial flora and fauna of interest, particularly the birds.
 The colorful Kadavu Parrot, which is now a protected species, can be easily observed.

-Over the last five to ten years a number of fine low-end and mid-range properties have sprouted up on Kadavu.
+Over the last five to ten years a number of mid-range properties (as well as one uber-deluxe resort) have sprouted up on Kadavu.
 For visitors interested in getting away from the typical tourist haunts of the Nadi area, Kadavu is a good option.
 If you are not a diver, surfing during the winter months is quite good.
 Kadavu can be reached by air from Nadi and Suva.
-There are also regularly scheduled transport boats from Suva.

 Kadavu is rugged and its mountains are high for so narrow an island.
 Several peaks rise more than 600 meters, while many are half that size.
 Coasts are generally fringed with coral reefs, the most famous being the 48-km loop of the Great Astrolabe Reef on Kadavu’s northern extension.